Francis Perry Elliott

-Francis Perry Elliott (July 29, 1861 – 1924) was a writer and educator.
+Francis Perry Elliott (July 29, 1861 – August 13, 1924) was an American writer and educator.
 Some of his works were adapted to film.
 His novel Pals First was staged and adapted into two films.
 Frederick Townsend Martin illustrated his book The Haunted Pajamas.

 Early life

 Elliott was born on July 29, 1861, in Nashville, Tennessee.
 His parents were William F. and Mary E. Elliott.

 Elliott attended Montgomery Bell Academy and Vanderbilt University.

 Career

-From 1883 to 1890, Elliot worked at schools in Tennessee and Mississippi, either as a teacher or superintendent.
+From 1883 to 1890, Elliott worked at schools in Tennessee and Mississippi, either as a teacher or superintendent.
 In Jackson, Tennessee, Elliot was head of a high school.

-Elliot worked as a professor of English literature at Belmont University for six years.
+He worked as a professor of English literature at Belmont University for six years.